Summer Meal Service

 Partner: Indiana University-Purdue University Indianapolis (IUPUI) Center for Urban Health

-Residents can screen their homes and yards for lead by picking up free Lead Screening Kits at all 17 Seed Library locations plus the Martindale-Brightwood Branch.
-Simply drop by the seed library closest to your home, pick up a Kit, collect samples, then return your Kit with those samples to The Library.
-Learn more about this program.
+Residents can screen their soil for lead by picking up free Lead Screening Kits at all locations.
+Simply drop by the Library location closest to your home, pick up a Kit, collect samples, then return your Kit with those samples to The Library.
+Learn more about lead screening kits.
+If you would like to check out library resources about lead, here's a list of What You Need to Know About Lead.

 Take charge of your health with help from the Library!
 You can find online and in-person exercise, mindfulness, or cooking classes, and other health related programs.
 We can also help you find reliable, trusted resources to manage good health and get access to medical research tools too.
 See our blog posts about health & wellness that cover both research assistance and reading recommendations.